KS-1 Komet: Development

-Development begun in 1947 along with a related ground-launched missile, the SSC-2B "Samlet" (S-2 Sopka), both missiles using aerodynamics derived from the Mikoyan-Gurevich MiG-15 fighter aircraft, and developed under the anti-ship missile codename "Komet".
+Development began in 1947 along with a related ground-launched missile, the SSC-2B "Samlet" (S-2 Sopka), both missiles using aerodynamics derived from the Mikoyan-Gurevich MiG-15 fighter aircraft, and developed under the anti-ship missile codename "Komet".

 The KS-1 was designed for use against surface ships.
 It resembled a scaled-down MiG-15 with the cockpit and undercarriage removed.
 Its main fuselage was cigar-shaped with swept wings and an aircraft type tail.
 It was propelled by a Klimov RD-500K turbojet engine, reverse-engineered from the Rolls-Royce Derwent.
 Guidance was provided by an inertial navigation system (INS) in the midcourse phase, and by a semi-active radar in the terminal phase which directed the missile to its target.
 A 600 kg high explosive (HE) armour-piercing warhead was carried.

 The AS-1 is believed to have entered service in 1955, initially being deployed on the Tu-4 and later on the Tu-16KS 'Badger-B' strategic bomber, on two under-wing pylons.
 The missile was also exported to Egypt and Indonesia.

 Sources indicate that most of the AS-1 "Kennel" missiles were replaced by the AS-5 'Kelt' (KSR-2/Kh-11), which was first deployed in 1966.
 The last KS-1s were withdrawn from service in 1969.